Shikhrar214/htmlCheatsheet/README.md

 easy HTML reminder cheatsheet by Shikhar Srivastav

-make sure to download this cgeatsheet html  file and take a live preview on your browser.
+make sure to download this cheatsheet html  file and take a live preview on your browser.